dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_developing_quantum_applications.rst

 Resources for Problem Formulation
 ---------------------------------

-*   The |doc_getting_started|_ guide walks you through some basic examples of mathematical formulation, using very simple objectives and constraints, which can be a gentle introduction to the concepts.
-Likewise, the :std:doc:`Ocean software documentation <oceandocs:getting_started>` documentation provides a series of code examples, for different levels of experience, which include such formulations.
+*   The :ref:`qpu_index_examples_beginner` section walks you through some basic examples of mathematical formulation, using very simple objectives and constraints, which can be a gentle introduction to the concepts and a series of code examples, for different levels of experience, which include such formulations.
-*   The :ref:`cb_problems` chapter of this guide provides references to examples categorized by field and the :ref:`cb_techniques` chapter describes various techniques to mathematically formulate parts of your problem.
+*   The :ref:`qpu_stating_problems` section provides references to examples categorized by field and the :ref:`qpu_reformulating` section describes various techniques to mathematically formulate parts of your problem.
 *   The |dwave_short|_ website provides links to user applications.
 *   `Building a Quantum Hybrid Application <https://www.youtube.com/watch?v=UzTIsoXPnek>`_ is a video recording of an August 2023 |dwave_short| webinar.